 There is His characterization of a slave.
 It does not fit Christ's position in the least.
 He knew what the Father was doing, and His service was always voluntary and intelligent.
 He only had the outward appearance of a slave; thus we can begin to understand what Paul is doing here in Philippians 2.
 Jesus is described as having the form of God, emptying Himself of this and taking on the form of a slave.
 In neither case does the description given fit exactly what He was intrinsically, because intrinsically He was always God.

-When Paul says that He was in "the form of God," it may at first begin to sound as though a downgrading of Jesus, as though He was merely in God's form.
+When Paul says that He was in "the form of God," it may at first begin to sound as though it was a downgrading of Jesus, as though He was merely in God's form.
 However, I want you to understand that it is not Paul's purpose here to prove that Jesus was God.
 That is dealt with in other places.
 I will give you some examples.

 In Matthew 1, the angel told Joseph to name the baby "Immanuel," which means "God with us."
 This is a title indicating that despite what He appeared to be on the outside, He was God with us.